sboomi/exploradome_tangram/README.md

 | TOTAL           | 5304 |

 ## 5. Data augmentation
-Having a large dataset is crucial for the performance of the deep learning model.
 Data augmentation is a strategy to increase the diversity of data available for training models, without actually collecting new data.

-For our dataset we applied different types images augmentations to obtain more images.
+For this project different types of image augmentations were applied to the initial dataset to create more images and increase variability.

 Data Augmentation with python scripts:
-- Contrast changes (1.5 #brightens the image) with PIL and ImageEnhance with `Brightness()`
+  * Contrast changes (1.5 #brightens the image) with PIL and ImageEnhance with `Brightness()`
-- Blurring (applied after contrast change) with OpenCV and cv2 with `gaussianblur()`
+  * Blurring (applied after contrast change) with OpenCV and cv2 with `gaussianblur()`

 `ImageDataGenerator` with TensorFlow:
-* Rescaling : 1./255 is to transform every pixel value from range [0,255] -> [0,1]
+  * Rescaling: 1./255 is to transform every pietxel value from range [0,255] -> [0,1]
-* Rotation : each picture is rotated with a random angle from 0° to 90°
+  * Rotation: each picture is rotated with a random angle from 0° to 90°
-* Flipping : each picture gets flipped on both axis (vertical and horizontal)
+  * Flipping: each picture gets flipped on both axis (vertical and horizontal)
   * Split train_full or train_balanced dataset to train and validation dataset (= 30% of train dataset)

 ```python
 image_gen_train = ImageDataGenerator(